2023-05-08

 Social Security Taxable Fraction

-The taxable fraction of your Social Security income is based on I = Social_Security_income/2 + income from pensions, wages, interest, dividends, and capital gains.
-If married, filing jointly, add the I for both people.
+The taxable fraction of your Social Security income is based on provisional income, PI = 1/2 of Social_Security_income + AGI (adjusted gross income - pensions, wages, interest, dividends, capital gains, etc.) + tax-exempt interest.
+If married, filing jointly, add the PI for both people.

-Above these intervals, 85% of your Social Security will be taxable.
+Above these intervals, up to 85% of your Social Security will be taxable.

-(2023-09-14 - I am told that the "up to" is resolved by filling out the tax forms.
+The "up to" is resolved by filling out the tax forms.
 Apparently the algorithm is too complex to document any other way.
-This reminds me of the HTML spec - HTML is defined by whatever the web browsers do.)
+(This reminds me of the HTML spec - HTML is defined by whatever the web browsers do.)

 For Medicare part B and D -

-If your earnings are over $97,000 ($194,000 if married) in any given year, two years later your Medicare premium will have a surcharge.
+If your income (specifically MAGI) is over $97,000 ($194,000 if married and filing jointly) in any given year, two years later your Medicare premium will have a surcharge.
 This is recalculated annually.

-By earnings they mean your adjusted gross income, modified by obscure things that I am not going to include here.
+MAGI (modified adjusted gross income) is your AGI (adjusted gross income) modified by obscure things that I am not going to include here.

 single married premium